yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > The context is **that we have fewer young people to care for more elderly citizens, which creates both practical challenges and opportunities for innovation**, which means I need to **create a career that bridges this generational gap while leveraging my personal strengths**.

-> [!note] 任务与目标（Task & Target）
->
-> My specific goal in this situation is to **design a career that combines my passion for technology and education to create practical solutions for seniors while building intergenerational connections**.
->
-> To achieve this effectively, I would focus on **creating a "Digital Life Coach" service for seniors** while ensuring that **both elderly people gain practical skills and young people develop empathy and responsibility**.

 > [!note] 行动与应用（Action & Application）
 >
 > Here's exactly what I would do: **I would establish a service called "Tech Grandparents Academy" where I teach seniors how to use smartphones, social media, and digital payment systems through one-on-one sessions and small group classes**.